ScottLogic/sl-tech-carbon-estimator/README.md

 git clone REPOSITORY_URL --config core.autocrlf=input
 ```

 Applying the setting when cloning rather than after cloning may help resolve issues related to line endings when setting up the project in VSCode.
+Otherwise the default behaviour of git is to convert the line endings to the Windows standard of CRLF as you pull down the code and convert them back again on push.
+As Prettier can only use one standard, this then results in every line ending in the project being marked as an error within VSCode.

 ## Documentation